rhermosoUZ/Re-CoSKQ/README.md

 Re-CoSKQ aims to provide recommendations based on the CoSKQ algorithm.

 CoSKQ intents to retrieve best-cost subsets from a pool of possibilities given a query.
-The query and every element in the set of data consist of physical coordinates and a set of keywords.
+The query and every element in the set of data consists of physical coordinates and a set of keywords.
 In order to calculate the costs of a subset, CoSKQ calculates the physical distance between the query and the subset and also the physical distance between the entries of the subset.
 These calculations are only carried out if the combined keywords of the subset cover the keywords of the query.